osohq/oso/README.md

 guides](https://docs.osohq.com/getting-started/quickstart.html) in the [Oso documentation][docs].

-If you have questions or need help getting started come chat with our engineering team & community members:
+If you have questions or need help getting started come chat with our engineering team & hundreds of other developers using Oso:

 [![Button][join-slack-link]][badge-slack-link]